tsamardzic/nlp_intro/README.md

-Tanja Samardžić, University of Geneva, Lecture notes, Autumn 2025
+Tanja Samardžić, University of Geneva, Lecture notes, Autumn 2025 - Spring 2026

 # Introduction to NLP
 # (Traitement automatique du langage naturel - TALN)

 These notes should be used as a guide for acquiring the most important notions and terminology in contemporary  Natural Language Processing.
 Most of the notions mentioned in the notes are explained in the listed sources.
 A few visualisations are included in the notes for a better overview and intuitive understanding.
-This course includes a practical part too, which is managed on [Moodle](https://moodle.unige.ch/enrol/index.php?id=20058).
+This course includes a practical part too, which is managed on Moodle.

 &nbsp;